eoeair/loaderx/README.md

 # loaderx
 Minimal data loader for Flax

-## Rationale for Creating mloader
+## Rationale for Creating loaderx
-While Flax supports various data loading backends—such as PyTorch, TensorFlow, Grain, and jax_dataloader—these often come with nontrivial dependencies.
+While Flax supports various data loading backends—such as PyTorch, TensorFlow, Grain, and jax_dataloader.
 1. Installing heavy frameworks like PyTorch or TensorFlow solely for data loading is undesirable.
 2. Grain offers a clean API but suffers from suboptimal performance in practice.
 3. jax_dataloader leverages GPU memory by default, which may lead to inefficient memory usage in certain scenarios.

-## Design Goals of mloader
+## Design Goals of loaderx
-mloader is designed with simplicity and efficiency in mind.
+loaderx is designed with simplicity and efficiency in mind.
 It follows a pragmatic approach—favoring low memory overhead and minimal dependencies.
 The implementation targets common use cases, with a particular focus on single-host training pipelines.

 ## Current Limitations
-At present, mloader only supports single-host scenarios and does not yet address multi-host training setups.
+At present, loaderx only supports single-host scenarios and does not yet address multi-host training setups.

 ## How to integrate it with Flax.
-Below is a code example.
+The loaderx is mainly inspired by the design of Grain, so avoid using patterns like `for epoch in num_epochs`.

-The mloader is mainly inspired by the design of Grain, so avoid using patterns like `for epoch in num_epochs`.
+The following is a Flax code for train and valid.
 ```
 def loss_fn(model: CNN, batch):
   logits = model(batch['data'])